jackyzha0/quartz/content/notes/troubleshooting.md

 ### Can I host this myself and not on GitHub Pages?
 Yes!
 All built files can be found under `/public` in the `master` branch.
 More details under [hosting](notes/hosting.md).

-### Do I need a website already?
-No!
-Setting up Quartz means you set up a site too :)

 ### `command not found: hugo-obsidian`
 Make sure you set your `GOPATH` correctly!
 This will allow your terminal to correctly recognize `hugo-obsidian` as an executable.